 MST has limited public access to the administrative offices when possible.
 Staff is working on protocols to clear individuals who would be visiting the Administrative offices.
 MST employees who do not work at the administrative offices have been asked to make appointments to meet with the staff (Human Resources or Finance).
 If staff needs to meet in person, they are encouraged to use MST conference rooms to ensure the appropriate social distancing.
-Staff will continue to stagger schedules and telecommute when permissible until the State allows for businesses to allow over 50% employee capacity.
+Staff will continue to stagger schedules and telecommute when permissible until the state allows for businesses over 50% capacity.
 Administrative offices shall be re-opened without restriction when 100% capacity is allowed.